Gender ruling will not result in ‘toilet police’, senior minister says

 The Scottish Government lost the high-profile case at the UK Supreme Court to campaign group For Women Scotland.

-The latest guidance from the EHRC also says schools must provide single-sex changing facilities to boys and girls over the age of eight.
+The latest guidance from the EHRC also says schools must provide single-sex toilets to boys and girls over the age of eight, and single-sex changing facilities to boys and girls over the age of 11.

 “Suitable alternative provisions may be required” for transgender pupils, the watchdog said.